tajmone/hugo-book/README.md

 I wanted to port the book to AsciiDoc using an open source license, so I e-mailed [Kent Tessman]; he kindly granted his permission to do so under [CC BY-NC-SA 4.0], and sent me his latest Word document of the _The Hugo Book_.

-I chose not to share the original Word document in the repository due to the potential leaks of personal information associated with MS Word files.
+I chose not to share the original Word document in the repository due to the [potential leaks of personal information associated with MS Word files].
-For comparison between the AsciiDoc version and the original book, please refer to the PDF version from the IF Archive.
+For comparison between the AsciiDoc version and the original book, please refer to the [PDF version from the IF Archive].

 # Why AsciiDoc?